 Challenge means that individuals who meet special criteria are not required to take the entire certified medication technician (CMT) course and will be allowed to take the final examination to become a CMT in Missouri.
 The individual must successfully pass the written and performance examination.

 Individuals eligible to challenge the final exam include:

-- Students enrolled in a professional nursing school or in a practical nursing program who have completed a medication administration course and who have a letter of endorsement from the school or program director (submit the following documentation: copy of transcript and the letter of endorsement) or;
+- Students enrolled in a professional nursing school or in a practical nursing program who have completed a medication administration course and who have a letter of endorsement from the school or program director (submit the following documentation: an official copy of transcript and a letter of endorsement from the school or program director verifying successful completion of a medication administration course) or;

-- Individuals who successfully completed a professional or practical nursing program but who failed the RN or LPN state licensure examination (submit the following documentation: copy of transcript and proof of state licensure examination failure) or;
+- Individuals who successfully completed a professional or practical nursing program in the past five years but who failed the RN or LPN state licensure examination (submit the following documentation: copy of transcript and proof of state licensure examination failure) or;

 - Individuals who provide evidence of successful completion of a state-approved certified medication technician course while working as aides at a facility operated by the Missouri Department of Mental Health providing that an individual successfully completes the orientation module of the approved Nurse Assistant Training Program and challenges the course by successfully completing the final examination of that program so that his or her name appears on the Missouri Certified Nurse Assistant Register.
 This shall be completed prior to challenging the Certified Medication Technician course final examination (submit the following documentation: proof of completion of state approved medication course, letter verifying dates of employment in Mental Health and copy of CNA certificate or request to challenge the CNA exam) or;

 - Individuals who have successfully completed a state-approved medication technician course in another state, who are currently listed as Certified Medication Technicians in good standing in that state (submit the following documentation: copy of out-of state certificate and a letter from the out-of state employer stating date of employment and position held).